The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Introduction

 \section{Introduction}

-Designing experimentation policies to optimally explore a space of alternatives has been a fruitful theme for algorithms research, encompassing influential models such as multi-armed bandits \cite{gittins2011multi,lattimore2020bandit,slivkins2019bandit} and Pandora's problem~\cite{kww-ec2016,singla2018price,weitzman}.
+Designing experimentation policies to optimally explore a space of alternatives has been a fruitful theme for algorithms research, encompassing influential models such as multi-armed bandits \cite{gittins2011multi,lattimore2020bandit,slivkins2019bandit} and Pandora's problem~\cite{kleinberg2016descending,singla2018price,weitzman}.
 An aspect of optimal exploration problems that has been under-examined in prior work is \emph{limited availability}: the set of alternatives available for exploration may vary over the course of the exploration process.
-This is captured by the \emph{sleeping bandits} problem \cite{blum2007external,kleinberg2010regret} in prior-independent settings where the goal is to minimize regret.
-In Bayesian settings where the goal is to maximize expected reward under a given prior distribution, we are not aware of any prior work addressing the design and analysis of optimal or approximately optimal experimentation policies under limited availability.
+A notable exception is the \emph{sleeping bandits} problem \cite{blum2007external,kleinberg2010regret} where the set of available bandits at each round is prior-independent knowledge.
+For the more general Bayesian settings that integrate knowledge over available actions as a prior distribution, we are not aware of any prior work addressing the design and analysis of optimal experimentation policies under limited availability.
 This paper seeks to fill that gap.

 We introduce and study a problem of sequential decision-making under uncertainty that we call the \emph{Keychain Problem}.
 In this setting, there is a locksmith tasked with opening a lock.
 At her disposal is a sequence of keychains.
 In an online fashion, the locksmith irrevocably selects at most one key from the next keychain in the sequence.
 She observes if the selected key opens the lock, and receives a reward if it does.
-The goal of the locksmith is to quickly identify correct keys so she can recover rewards on subsequent keychains.
+The goal of the locksmith is to quickly identify the correct keys so she can recover rewards on subsequent keychains.
 We measure the performance of the locksmith against the performance of a Bayes optimal policy.